maxkayser/NarcoRisks/README.md

 ## License
 See the LICENSE file for full details.

-## Usage Notice
+## Legal & Disclaimer

-This platform is a non-commercial prototype for interactive risk visualization in anesthesiology.
+This project is a non-commercial, educational tool to support medical risk communication.
+It is **not classified as a medical device**, and **does not replace** formal physician-patient discussions or legal consent procedures.

-It is designed solely for educational and research purposes and is not intended for clinical decision-making.
+> Legal and regulatory requirements may vary by country or healthcare system.

-## Disclaimer
+> **No liability** is assumed for medical, legal, or practical decisions based on this tool.

-> This application does not constitute medical advice.
-The author assumes no liability for clinical or non-clinical decisions based on this content.
+Use is at your own responsibility.

 ---

 © 2025 – Max Kayser